-Expected contributions in 2016 \$
+Expected contributions in 2017 \$

 Estimated benefit payments:

-2016 \$ 48,113
+2017 \$ 55,426

-2017 52,852
+2018 62,134

-2018 57,261
+2019 66,453

-2019 61,538
+2020 70,197

-2020 65,830
+2021 73,485

-2021 through 2025 379,277
+2022 through 2025 405,412

-Total \$ 664,871
+Total \$ 733,107

 Aurora and certain affiliates sponsor defined contribution and retirement savings plans (the Defined Contribution Plans), whereby Aurora contributes a percentage of participants' qualifying compensation up to certain limits as outlined in the Defined Contribution Plans or other amounts as designated by the affiliates' board of directors.
-Included in salaries, wages and fringe benefits expense in the accompanying consolidated statements of operations and changes in unrestricted net assets for the years ended December 31, 2015 and 2014, is \$136.9 million and \$128.5 million, respectively, for contributions to the Defined Contribution Plans.
+Included in salaries, wages and fringe benefits expense in the accompanying consolidated statements of operations and changes in unrestricted net assets for the years ended December 31, 2016 and 2015, is \$144.9 million and \$136.9 million, respectively, for contributions to the Defined Contribution Plans.

-Aurora also sponsors a noncontributory Section 457(b) defined contribution plan (the "457(b) Plan") covering select employees, where participants may contribute a percentage of qualifying compensation up to certain limits as defined by the 457(b) Plan.
-The 457(b) Plan assets and liabilities, totaling \$84.6 million and \$77.2 million at December 31, 2015 and 2014, respectively, are included in long-term assets whose use is limited or restricted and pension and other employee benefit liabilities, respectively, in the accompanying consolidated balance sheets.
+Aurora also sponsors a noncontributory Section 457(b) defined contribution plan (the 457(b) Plan) covering select employees, where participants may contribute a percentage of qualifying compensation up to certain limits as defined by the 457(b) Plan.
+The 457(b) Plan assets and liabilities, each totaling \$102.6 million and \$84.6 million at December 31, 2016 and 2015, respectively, are included in long-term assets whose use is limited or restricted and pension and other employee benefit liabilities, in the accompanying consolidated balance sheets.
 The assets of this 457(b) Plan are subject to the claims of the general creditors of Aurora.
-Investment income under the 457(b) Plan was a loss of \$1.3 million and income of \$0.3 million for the years ended December 31, 2015 and 2014, respectively.
+Net investment income from the 457(b) Plan was \$8.7 million for the year ended December 31, 2016, net investment loss from the 457(b) Plan was \$1.3 million for the year ended December 31, 2015.
 Net investment income (loss) from the 457(b) Plan is included in other operating revenue with an equal offsetting expense in salaries, wages and fringe benefits in the accompanying consolidated statements of operations and changes in unrestricted net assets.